ECON 221

 Announcements: Check the Announcement section on the Canvas page regularly for updates on all things about the course.

-Teaching Assistants: Jack Madison (jackmadi@student.ubc.ca) and Juan Gil Perea (jgilper@student.ubc.ca).
-Every week Jack and Juan will each conduct two identical one-hour, in person tutorial sessions that you should have already signed up for.
-The two T.A.’s will also hold weekly office hours, Jack on Mondays from 3 to 4 in room 333 of Iona, and Juan on Fridays from 11 to 12 in room 343 of Iona.
+Teaching Assistants: William Fang (fangwill@student.ubc.ca) and Nathaniel Hope Tucker (nathaniel.hopetucker02@gmail.com).
+Every week William and Nathaniel will each conduct two identical one-hour tutorial sessions that you should have already signed up for.
+The two T.A.’s will also hold weekly office hours, William on Thursdays from 3:30 to 4:30 at Iona 434, and Nathaniel on Mondays from 5 to 6 at Iona 335.

 Math level: Calculus is not required for this course.
 However, familiarity with basic concepts such as function, equation, and probability may be helpful.